durysvit/GooD_Autobackuper/README.md

     - No rule selected in the table when trying to delete;
     - Application is unable to upload files to Google Drive;
     - The specified Google Drive folder ID does not exist;
-    - And other similar critical failures;
+    - And other similar critical failures.
 * The user can delete an existing rule;
 * When the main window is closed, the application should minimize to the system tray and continue running in the background;
 * The application must terminate when the Exit button in the tray menu is clicked (via right-click on the tray icon);